Québec Roads - A-15 and 10/15/20

 The progress of construction in May 2008, from the northbound perspective (last photo is facing southwest over my shoulder).
 Assuming the interchange will be a cloverleaf (they are still often used in Canada), the ramps you see here are probably temporary construction ramps.
 The eastern half of A-30 has much less work to go than the western half - including far more than just this one bridge abutment.

-One old NB sign, one weird one.
+After picking up QC 132 EB, here's one old NB sign and one weird one.
 The sign on the right is Québec's way of signing "Exit Only".
 Beats language-specific signage, but confusing to the average American.

 Southbound in August 1980, courtesy Averill Hecht.